christopherkochaneck/christopherkochaneck/README.md

 ## About Me:

 🎓 I’m an Apprentice at a Software Company in Germany.<br>
-👨‍💻 Self-taugth frontend developer based in Germany.<br>
+👨‍💻 Self-taught frontend developer based in Germany.<br>
 📚 I’m currently teaching myself Frontend Development and trying to improve my Skills day by day.<br>
 📚 I'm also trying to learn more about Backend Development to further expand my knowledge.<br>